AdobeDocs/experience-platform.en/help/dashboards/guides/segments.md

 ![](../images/segments/profiles-by-namespace.png)

-## Additional dashboards

-The Platform UI provides additional dashboards for viewing snapshots of your data within Experience Platform.
-These dashboards include Real-time Customer Profile and [!UICONTROL License usage].
-For more information on these additional dashboards, select from the following links:

-* [[!DNL Profile] dashboard](../../profile/ui/profile-dashboard.md)
-* [[!UICONTROL License usage] dashboard](../../landing/license-usage-dashboard.md)

 ## Next steps

 By following this document you should now be able to locate the segment dashboard and select a segment to view.
 You should also understand the metrics displayed in the available widgets.
-To learn more about working with segments in the Experience Platform UI, please refer to the [Segmentation Service UI guide](overview.md).
+To learn more about working with segments in the Experience Platform UI, please refer to the [Segmentation Service UI guide](../../segmentation/ui/overview.md).